BlueM/Tree/README.markdown

 What is it?
 --------------
-Tree and Tree\Node are PHP classes for handling data that is structured hierarchically using parent ID references.
+`Tree` and `Tree\Node` are PHP classes for handling data that is structured hierarchically using parent ID references.
 A typical example is a table in a relational database where each record’s “parent” field references the primary key of another record.
 Of course, Tree cannot only use data originating from a database, but anything: you supply the data, and Tree uses it, regardless of where the data came from and how it was processed.

+It is important to know that the tree structure created by this package is read-only: you can’t use it to perform modifications (add, update, delete, reorder) of the tree nodes.

+On the other hand, one nice thing is that it’s pretty fast.
+This does not only mean the code itself, but also that the constructor takes the input data in a format that is simple to create.
+For instance, to create a tree from database content, a single `SELECT` is sufficient, regardless of the depth of the tree and even for thousands of nodes.

 Installation
 -------------